 To speak to an adviser and to benefit from free legal advice, please get in touch today.

 Depending on how you make your criminal injury claim will determine the amount you will be awarded in a successful claim.
 If you make a claim against the defendant then your guideline brackets would be reflective of the Judicial College Guidelines.
 This is a document that may be used when putting values on injuries in personal injury cases.
 However, claims made through the CICA are valued at a lower rate.
-The values are based on CICA tariffs.
+The values in the table below are based on Criminal Injuries Compensation Scheme 2012.

 |Type of injury||Compensation amounts||Notes|